-At the end of their careers, athletes with disabilities who retire from competition should be encouraged to remain involved in the sport as coaches, program volunteers, fundraisers, mentors, or officials.
-Through their experiences in sport and physical activity for athletes with disabilities, they can act as role models who provide a wealth of information, expertise and guidance to upcoming athletes.
+At the end of their careers, athletes with diverse abilities who retire from competition should be encouraged to remain involved in the sport as coaches, program volunteers, fundraisers, mentors, or officials.
+Through their experiences in sport and physical activity for athletes with diverse abilities, they can act as role models who provide a wealth of information, expertise and guidance to upcoming athletes.

-The 10 Key Factors Influencing LTAD for
+The 10 Key Factors

+Influencing LTD for All